SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Written by Danielle Pacheco

 Sleep studies can be an important step in diagnosing conditions like sleep apnea, but many people worry about the cost and whether Medicare will cover them.
-Coverage depends on factors such as medical necessity, the type of sleep study performed, and which parts of Medicare you have.
+Coverage depends on factors such as medical necessity, the type of sleep study performed, and what type of Medicare plan you have.
 This guide explains what Medicare covers, eligibility requirements, and potential out-of-pocket costs.

 Think You May Have Sleep Apnea?
 Try an At-Home Test